 The first school building was erected on the parish site in 1894.
 It stood on the western side of the present Church Forecourt on what is now the "grass" area within the school precinct.
-The foundation stone

-St Mary's School continued to expand.
-In 1940 a new infants' school was built facing Burton Street and in 1956 a Commercial College for girls was built on the site of the second church.
-When more classrooms were needed in the 1970s, the first school building was demolished to make way for a new block of classrooms that were blessed and opened by Archbishop James Freeman on 3 September 1972.
+The foundation stone laid by Cardinal Moran can now be seen on the western side of the church steps were needed in the 1970s, the first school building was demolished to make way for a new block of classrooms that were blessed and opened by Archbishop James Freeman on 3 September 1972.
 They became the Kindergarten block until almost forty years later in 2011 when another classroom block was built for Kindergarten along the Parramatta Road boundary of the school precinct on the western side of the hall.